French plan to push copycat biotech drugs worries Big Pharma

 “Depending on how it is implemented, it could have a knock-on effect by encouraging other EU member states to consider whether to do the same.”

-Large drugmakers including Sanofi, Roche and Amgen, furious not to have been consulted before the law was passed, are now meeting with government officials, doctors and pharmacists to discuss the decree’s details.
+Large drugmakers including Sanofi, Roche, Amgen and Hospira, furious not to have been consulted before the law was passed, are now meeting with government officials, doctors and pharmacists to discuss the decree’s details.

 The working group is due to give non-binding recommendations in June, and a decree could come a few months later.
 A spokeswoman for France’s health administration declined to comment on how the talks were progressing.